-Course marks/c Course objectives Pedagogy Learning Outcomes Course Evaluation redits: 100 marks/4 To understand the meaning, origin and development of HR and its continuing growth.
+Course objectives Pedagogy Learning Course Outcomes Evaluation To understand the meaning, origin and development of HR and its continuing growth.
 To understand the need and importance of effective HR in order to become good future managers.
 To understand the various practices being followed at different industries.
-To apply the knowledge and skills of HR in a variety of situations.
-Lecture method Case study method Tutorial Individual and Group presentation/ assignment Understand the importance of HR from an organizational as well as employee point of view including current practices.
-Internal Assessment: 25 marks Semester end examination: 75 marks
+To apply the knowledge and skills of HR in a Lecture method Case study method Tutorial Individual and Group presentation/assignment Understand the importance of HR from an organizational as well as employee point of view including current practices.
+Internal Assessment: 25 marks Semester end examination: 75 marks 1 2 3 1.
+To understand the meaning, origin and development of HR and its continuing growth.
+2. To understand the need and importance of effective HR in order to become good future managers.
+3. To understand the various practices being followed at different industries.
+4. To apply the knowledge To understand the meaning, origin and development of HR and its continuing growth.
+To understand the need and importance of effective HR in order to become good future managers.
+To understand the various practices being followed at different industries.
+To apply the knowledge and skills of HR in a Lecture method Case study method Tutorial Individual and Group presentation/ assignment Outcomes I. To understand the meaning, origin and development of HR and its continuing growth.
+I. To understand the method importance of HR from an organizational as well as employee point and Group presentation/ assignment of view including current practices.
+I. To apply the knowledge and skills of HR in a